Musica Audition FAQs

 Are there any fees or dues?
 What other costs are associated with being a member?

-Members of Musica are required to pay a $50.00 membership fee each season, however this fee is waived for new members so they can acquire their performance costumes.
+Members of Musica are required to pay a $75.00 fee each season.
 Singers are required to have a 1” black binder to hold their music, and we rotate bringing in small snacks for rehearsal break by voice section.

 Do members of Musica have responsibilities beyond rehearsals and concerts?